-The Offering Common units offered by selling unitholder 2,200,000 common units 2,530,000 common units if the underwriters exercise their option to purchase an additional 330,000 common units.
-Units outstanding before and after this offering 30,981,265 common units Use of proceeds We will not receive any proceeds from this offering.
+The Offering Common units offered by us 1,750,000 common units.
+2,012,500 common units if the underwriters exercise their option to purchase an additional 262,500 common units.
+Units outstanding before this offering 31,053,332 common units Units outstanding after this offering 32,803,332 common units (33,065,832 common units if the underwriters exercise their option to purchase additional common units in full) Use of proceeds We will use the net proceeds from this common unit offering and the related capital contribution of our general partner to repay indebtedness under our \$395 million revolving credit facility.
+Please read "Use of Proceeds."
+Affiliates of certain of the underwriters participating in this offering are lenders under our revolving credit facilities.
+Please read "Underwriting- Relationships/FINRA Conduct Rules."
+We will use all the net proceeds from any exercise of the underwriters' option to purchase additional common units, together with the related capital contribution of our general partner, to repay additional indebtedness under our \$395 million revolving credit facility.
 Cash distributions Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter after payment of fees and expenses, including payments to our general partner, less reserves established by our general partner in its reasonable discretion.
 We refer to this cash as "available cash," and we define it in our partnership agreement.
-The common units sold in this offering will receive the declared cash distribution of \$1.09 per unit for the fourth quarter of 2009 to be paid on February 12, 2010.
-To the extent that our quarterly cash distribution exceeds \$0.50 per common unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of \$0.50 per limited partner unit, in increasing percentages up to 50 percent if the quarterly cash distribution exceeds \$1.5825 per common unit.
+We expect that the first quarterly distribution payable to purchasers of the common units offered by this prospectus supplement will be paid in November 2010.
+To the extent that our quarterly cash distribution exceeds \$0.50 per common unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of \$0.50 per limited partner unit, in increasing percentages up to 50% if the quarterly cash distribution exceeds \$1.5825 per common unit.
 For a description of our cash distribution policy, please read "Cash Distributions" in the accompanying prospectus.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for the distribution with respect to the fourth calendar quarter of 2012, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2010 through 2012 that will be less than 20 percent of the cash distributed to you with respect to that period.
-This estimated taxable income amount is largely comprised of qualified dividends we receive, which are generally taxable to an individual at a maximum federal income tax rate of 15 percent through the end of 2010.
-Thereafter, absent legislation extending the current rates, beginning January 1, 2011, the highest marginal U.S. federal income tax rate applicable to dividends received by individuals will increase to 39.6 percent.
-Please read "Tax Considerations" beginning on page S-15 of this prospectus supplement for the basis for this estimate.
-New York Stock Exchange symbol SXL
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for the distribution with respect to the fourth calendar quarter of 2013, you will be allocated, on a cumulative basis, an amount of federal taxable income that will be less than 20% of the cash distributed to you with respect to that period.
+This estimated taxable income amount is largely comprised of qualified dividends we receive, which are generally taxable to an individual at a maximum federal income tax rate of 15% through the end of 2010.
+Thereafter, absent legislation extending the current rates, beginning January 1, 2011, the highest marginal U.S. federal income tax rate applicable to dividends received by individuals will increase to 39.6%.
+Please read "Tax Considerations" beginning on page S-16 of this prospectus supplement for the basis for this estimate.

+New York Stock Exchange symbol